sanjeev19dec/ConsoleRoulette/README.md

 New Arraylist for storing Output object

 EVEN/ODD Vs Numeric number Bet, If Else conditions to figure out the Bet types

+Iterate thru the arraylist and prints the result